-The Group's balance sheet remains strong, with cash and bank balances of \$149.9 million as at 29 January 2023 and no term debt.
-Approximately \$26 million of creditor payments included in the trade payables balance were subsequently paid on or before 31 January 2023.
+The Group's balance sheet remains strong, with cash and bank balances of \$175.4 million as at 28 January 2024 and no term debt.
+Approximately \$20 million of creditor payments included in the trade payables balance were subsequently paid on or before 31 January 2024.

-During the year \$16.5 million of capital investment was made by the Group of which \$8.99 million represents expenditure on the fit-out of refurbished stores.
-The balance of the capital investment was for online platform improvements, security system upgrades and enhancements to system software and hardware.
+During the year \$15.1 million of capital investment was made by the Group of which \$4.3 million represents expenditure on the fit-out of new and refurbished stores. \$5.6 million was spent to purchase the existing Briscoes Homeware site in Timaru and the balance of the capital investment was for online platform improvements, enhancements to system software and hardware and the continuation of security initiatives including ungraded alarm and camera systems, stronger roller shutters and concrete bollards.

-Despite the difficult trading conditions and constraints in relation to team availability the Group progressed a significant number of store development projects during the year.
-As reported at half year, five full-store refurbishments were completed during the first-half.
-During the second half of this financial year refurbishments were also completed at Briscoes Homeware Te Rapa as well as both the Briscoes Homeware and Rebel Sport stores at Dunedin and Whangarei.
-Upgrades to both Group stores at Manukau has commenced and are on track to be completed during the second quarter of 2023.
-We're also very excited about the opening of a brand-new Rebel Sport store in Ashburton in conjunction with the relocation of the existing Briscoes Homeware store.
-These stores are due to open for Easter 2023.
-All the store upgrades result in a dramatic difference to the look and feel of the stores and include the latest ideas from the newstore design concepts including LED lighting, redesigned fixtures, personalized counters, click & collect storage zones and dramatic new in-store signage.
+Despite the difficult trading conditions, the Group progressed a number of store development projects during the year.
+As reported at half year, we were delighted to open a brand-new Rebel Sport store in Ashburton during April in conjunction with the relocation of the existing Briscoes Homeware store.
+In addition, three full-store refurbishments were completed during the first six-month period at; Briscoes Homeware Whangarei, Rebel Sport Taupo and Rebel Sport Manukau.

+During the second half of this financial year refurbishments were also completed at Briscoes Homeware Manukau and Wairau Park in Auckland, as well as Rebel Sport Invercargill.
+All store upgrades result in a dramatic difference to the look and feel of the stores and include the latest ideas from the new-store design concepts including LED lighting, redesigned fixtures, personalized counters, click & collect storage zones and dramatic new in-store signage.